quentin-evo/multi_trait_hybrid_charr/README.md

 # multi_trait_hybrid_charr
-R code used for the paper
+R code used for the paper:

 Horta-Lacueva, Q.JB., Snorrason, S.S., Morrissey, M.B. et al. Multivariate analysis of morphology, behaviour, growth and developmental timing in hybrids brings new insights into the divergence of sympatric Arctic charr morphs.
 BMC Ecol Evo 21, 170 (2021). https://doi.org/10.1186/s12862-021-01904-8